 Judge Miller and his wife, Jessica, have three sons.

 In addition to serving on local and state-wide legal and judicial organizations, Judge Miller served 10 years as a member of the Literacy Council of Bowie and Miller Counties, Inc., 3 years as a Board Member of the Texarkana Museum Systems and was elected as Texarkana, Texas City Council member for Ward 5 from 2011 until appointed as District Judge in 2015.
 Judge Miller also continues to serve as a high school soccer referee in Northeast Texas and Southwest Arkansas as well as a soccer referee for the United States Soccer Federation.
-Judge Miller is active in the Moores Lane First Baptist Church’s Boy Scouts of America Troop 16 (he has two sons who are Eagle Scouts and one working on his Eagle project), a member of St. James Episcopal Church and former Trustee of St. James Day School in Texarkana.
+Judge Miller served in Moores Lane First Baptist Church’s Boy Scouts of America Troop 16 (all three sons are Eagle Scouts) and continues to serve BSA’s Caddo Area Council, a member of St. James Episcopal Church, and former Trustee of St. James Day School in Texarkana.